-Paranormal activity has been reported throughout haunted Wisconsin with some very sinister and malevolent entities terrorizing home and business owners.
-Phantom men and women have been seen on highways, in cemeteries, and at private homes.
-No place seems safe from ghosts when they wish to make their presence known at these haunted places in Wisconsin.
+In Wisconsin, haunted places filled with paranormal activity include some very malevolent entities terrorizing home and business owners.
+Phantom men and women wander Wisconsin highways, cemeteries and private homes.
+No place seems safe from sinister ghosts when they wish to make their presence known at these haunted areas in Wisconsin.

 The Journal Sentinel lists Summerwind Mansion (also known as Lamont Mansion) as Wisconsin's most haunted place.
 The mansion was originally a fishing lodge, built in the early 1900s.
 At one time, it was owned by US Secretary of Commerce Robert Patterson Lamont who served during the Herbert Hoover administration.